fraszczakszymon/ad-engine/README.md

 ### Run tests

-Run all suites one by one by using e.g.
+Run all suites one by one by using e.g.:

 ```bash
 npm run wdio-desktop -- --suite bidders
 ```

-Wdio doesn't use `npm run serve` anymore - it does use example pages so be sure to rebuild them first with
+Wdio doesn't use `npm run serve` anymore - it does use example pages so be sure to rebuild them first with:

 ```bash
 npm run build:examples